ericscharff/SmallWorld/README.md

 # SmallWorld from the command line

 It is possible to run a version of SmallWorld from the command line.
 Look at `build.gradle` for more details.
-You should then be able to run `./gradew commandLine` to start tyhe interpreter.
-Typing commands at this prompt will cause the input string to be run ("printIt").
+If you change to the repl main class, then `./gradlew --console=plain run` will start the interpreter.
+The text that you enter will be compiled and the result printed with `printIt`.
 For example:

 ```
 > Task :commandline